piku/deploy-snapdrop/README.md

 # Snapdrop

-A fork of [Snapdrop](https://github.com/RobinLinus/snapdrop) for my own purposes.
+A fork of [Snapdrop](https://github.com/RobinLinus/snapdrop) for private use on a LAN.

 This changes a number of things about the original, since I wanted to use it solely inside my home LAN: